Nifalu/ba-thesis/dmi-basilea-thesis/content/evaluation.typ

 = Evaluation <evaluation>

-To evaluate the usefulness of MCS Analyser, we conducted an interview with an expert in the field.
-We selected this approach because user testing is difficult since the tool requires an in-depth understanding of symbolic execution and binary analysis, as well as a great deal of additional explanation.
-Benchmarks are also not suitable, as there is nothing to compare it with.
+To evaluate the usefulness of the MCS Analyser, we interviewed an expert in the field.
+We selected this approach because user testing is difficult, given that the tool requires an in-depth understanding of symbolic execution and binary analysis, as well as considerable additional explanation.
+Benchmarks are also not suitable, as there is nothing with which to compare it.

-The expert in question is Mischa Jahn, who works in cybersecurity at Airbus Defence and Space, a subsidiary of Airbus.
+The expert in question is Dr Mischa Jahn, who works in cybersecurity at Airbus Defence and Space, a subsidiary of Airbus.
 He has a background in applied mathematics, AI, and optimisation.
 He is currently working on the EU Horizon project Albatros, which has been running since 2022 with the goal of maintaining a high level of safety and resilience in aviation.

-== Interview with Mischa Jahn
+== Interview with Dr Mischa Jahn

 *What are the current challenges in terms of safety and security in aviation?*